aehrmann/PrimeFactorsApp/README.md

 This project is a simple prime factors generator, used as an exercise in test-driven iOS development.
-Together, [Lisa Hamm](http://www.lisahamm.com/) and I pair-programmed the app using the [Quick](https://github.com/Quick/Quick) unit testing framework and [Nimble](https://github.com/Quick/Nimble), it's associated matcher library.
+Together, [Lisa Hamm](http://www.lisahamm.com/) and I pair-programmed the app using the [Quick](https://github.com/Quick/Quick) unit testing framework and [Nimble](https://github.com/Quick/Nimble), its associated matcher library.

 ## Here's how to get it running: